Atelectasis

 Atelectasis is a complete or partial collapse of the lung, which can cause serious complications like pneumonia and respiratory failure, although it is treatable.[1]
 There are many causes of atelectasis, including tumors in the airways and pleural effusion, a complication of mesothelioma.[2]
 Asbestos may cause a particular type of atelectasis in which the lung tissue folds.[3]

-Atelectasis occurs when a lung or part of a lung, called a lobe, collapses, inhibiting expansion.
+Atelectasis occurs when a lobe in the lung collapses, preventing the lung from fully expanding.
 The collapse may be partial or complete.

 Tiny air sacs inside the lungs, called alveoli, deflate or fill with fluid when this condition occurs.
-Complete collapse of one lung will cause a person to experience uncomfortable symptoms; however, there may be no signs with smaller areas or if the collapse is incomplete.[1]
+A complete collapse of one lung will cause a person to experience uncomfortable symptoms.
+However, there may be no signs with smaller areas or if the collapse is incomplete.[1]

 Symptoms